goncalocostacarvalho/IronRegression-Quest/README.md

 Develop a machine learning model to predict the house sale prices

 ## Approach <br />
-Doing several notebooks with slightly differences between them and checking the results <br /> In the end I will only present the final results and the last notebook
+Doing several notebooks with slightly differences between them and checking the results <br /> I will only present the final results on this README file and upload the last notebook

 # Exploring the data 🔍